boozallen/sdp-docs/pages/learning-labs/jte-advanced-features/2-default-step-implementation.rst

 When the step executed, it checked if the ``maven`` step was available locally and pulls the image if not.

-Within it container image, it then ran ``mvn -v`` and the maven version was printed to the build log.
+Within the container image, it then ran ``mvn -v`` and the maven version was printed to the build log.